IncideDigital/rvt2/README.md

 ### Standalone

-RVT2 is designed to run on Debian Buster stable version, althought it is possible to install it on other other GNU-Linux flavours.
+RVT2 is designed to run on Ubuntu Jammy Jellyfish stable version, althought it is possible to install it on other other GNU-Linux flavours.

 These commands will clone the RVT2 source code and install the external dependencies: